-On a national scale, it is difficult to determine similar municipalities since Castle Pines is in a unique place concerning the nature and pace of its growth.
-This research to identify peer communities is a high priority for the City as a governing body, but for our community excellence group as well.
+On a national scale, it is challenging to determine similar municipalities since Castle Pines is in a unique place, given our age, size, incredible topography, diverse nature, wildlife, and pace of its growth.
+This research to identify peer communities continues to be a high priority for the city as a governing body and for our community excellence group (CEG).

-One of the major challenges and opportunities for Castle Pines is there is no city center, thriving business district, sense of place, or other element that clearly demonstrates the brand of Castle Pines.
+One of the significant challenges and opportunities for Castle Pines is the community’s desire for a city center, that sense of place, a thriving business district, and other physical elements clearly reflect the brand of Castle Pines.
+Residents love their neighborhoods and certainly feel a sense of place at that local level.
+However, they also want that sense of place at a city-wide level.
 Some elements of the existing community identity are residents’ above-average income and education levels, as well as the aesthetics and design of neighborhoods.
-Castle Pines is also very family-oriented and appeals to this demographic more than any other, due to the highly-ranked elementary schools in the community, low rate of crime, and ample outdoor recreation opportunities.
+Castle Pines is very family-oriented and appeals to this demographic more than any other due to the highly ranked elementary schools in the community, extremely low crime rate, and ample passive outdoor recreation opportunities.